AJMartinezLlanes/medicare-inpatient-rehab-conditions/README.md

 ---
 ### Data Acquisition

-In this phase the superstore data is acquired from the MySQL database hosted at data.codeup.com.
+In this phase data is acquired from https://data.cms.gov/provider-data/dataset/ka5z-ibe3.
 The data is cached in a .csv file for faster loading and convenience.

-- The wrangle.ipynb notebook in the notebooks directory contains a reproducible step by step process for acquiring the data with details and explanations.
+- The wrangle.ipynb notebook in the notebooks directory contains a reproducible step by step process for acquiring and preparing data with details and explanations.

-- The acquire.py file contains all the data acquisition code used in the final report notebook.
+- The wrangle.py file contains all the data acquisition and preparation code used in the final report notebook.

-- The _acquire.py file contains a data acquisition class used in the acquire.py file.

-- The get_db_url.py file contains code used to access the MySQL database.

 **Steps Taken:**
-1. Create an SQL query that can be used to acquire the data from the database.
+1. Download .csv file from the link provided.
 2. Ensure that all the data has been properly acquired.
-3. Encapsulate all acquisition code in acquire.py.

 ### Data Preparation

 In this phase the superstore data is prepared for exploration and modeling.
 Preparation includes renaming columns, removing unneeded columns, setting the date as the index, and separating the data into various groups that are to be analyzed.
-Additionally, code for removing outliers is created to allow for outliers to be removed from the dataset if they skew the data in a way that makes analysis difficult.

 - The wrangle.ipynb notebook in the notebooks directory contains a reproducible step by step process for preparing the data with details and explanations.

-- The prepare.py file contains all the data preparation functions used in the wrangle module.

 - The wrangle.py file contains code used in the final report for acquiring and preparing the data.

 **Steps Taken:**
 1. Analyze the data to determine how it should be cleaned.
 2. Rename columns for ease of use.
-3. Remove unneeded columns.
+3. Remove unnecessary columns.
-4. Set the date to a datetime type and set it as the index.
-5. Analyze the dates to determine if upsampling, or downsampling, is necessary.
-6. Separate the data into various groups that will be analyzed in exploration.
+4. Separate the data into various groups that will be analyzed in exploration.
-7. Encapsulate all preparation code in prepare.py and wrangle.py.
+5. Encapsulate all preparation code in wrangle.py.

 ### Exploratory Analysis

-In this phase the superstore data is analyzed to determine what sales trends exist in the data.
+In this phase data is analyzed to determine what are the most common conditions, what states and regions are the highest and lowest.
 We start by analyzing total sales by weeks, months, quarters, and years to see if any patterns exist.
 We also analyze discounts and profits to determine if any insights can be gained from those features.
 We then perform similar analysis for each region represented in the data and each product category represented in the data.
 Finally, we perform additional analysis with outliers removed to see if the trends change depending on the absence of outlying data.

 - The explore.ipynb notebook in the notebooks directory contains a reproducible step by step process for exploring the data with details and explanations.